rubyatmidnight/xrpurr/README.md

 then, when you type 'xrp' by itself into Powershell, you will instantly run it.
 ## Features

-- Create new XRP wallets (with secure, encrypted seed storage)
+- Create new XRP wallets (with secure, encrypted seed storage using Fernet keys)
-- Load and manage existing wallets (including encrypted files)
+- Load and manage existing valid XRP wallet seeds
-- Send XRP to any address, with destination tag support and safety checks, plus a check on some addresses which require them but don't enforce it on the network
+- Send XRP to any address, with destination tag support and safety checks, plus a check on some addresses which require them but don't enforce it on the network.
+These warnings may optionally be turned off
-- Manage frequent addresses for quick access
+- Manage frequent addresses for quick access.
+Able to save multiple different tags per address for quick selection, like oldschool speed-dial
-- View your wallet balance and transaction log
+- View your wallet balance and transaction log easily
-- Delete wallet files or even accountdelete your XRP account (with reserve return) easily, no extra-utility or software required
+- Delete wallet files or even accountdelete your XRP account (with reserve return) easily, no extra-utility or software required.
+Decrypt wallet files if you have the password
-- Vanity address generator (hidden option or included as a separate file)
+- Vanity address generator (hidden option or included as a separate file with multithreading ability)
-- Settings menu for advanced options
+- Settings menu for advanced options and debugging display